 What you end up paying for your new Coral windows depends on the number of windows you buy, accessories, window style and glass type.
 However, you can expect to pay within the following range:

-Material | Cost per panel (excluding installation and labour) |
+| Material | Cost Range (excluding installation and labour) |

-Bay | £400+ per section |
+| Bay | £415 – £515 per panel |

-uPVC windows require very little maintenance, but you should wipe dirt and debris from your external frames at least once every six months.
+uPVC windows require very little maintenance, but you should wipe dirt and debris from your external frames at least once every 6 months.
 You just need to use washing-up liquid, water and a soft cloth.
 Avoid using chemical cleaners or bleach as these can be abrasive.
 Don’t try to paint or stain your uPVC windows, as this may lead to discolouration and degradation.
 Clean your window panes with a commercial glass-cleaning spray and dry them.

 Coral Windows also sells self-cleaning glass, meaning you won’t need to clean the panes at all.
 This is an ideal solution for windows that are tricky to reach.